CREATE YOUR OWN PRACTICE JOURNAL

 ATL Skills: Organization, Communication, Thinking

-- Your journal will be used to demonstrate your rehearsal process and progress by including your performance, exercises and reflective comments with Goal setting and is Graded as a Summative Assessment using all four assessment criterion
+- Your journal will be used to demonstrate your rehearsal process and progress by including your performance, exercises and reflective comments with Goal setting and is a Summative Assessment

 - you should make one video per week documenting your process